Madeleine Sami

-Madeleine Nalini Sami is a New Zealand actress, director, comedian, and musician.
+Madeleine Nalini Sami (born 1980) is a New Zealand actress, director, comedian, and musician.
 She started her acting career in theatre before moving to television, where she created, co-wrote, and starred in Super City.
 She co-wrote, co-directed, and starred in the 2018 film The Breaker Upperers along with Jackie van Beek.
 Sami co-hosted The Great Kiwi Bake Off.

 Early life and education

 Madeleine Nalini Sami is one of four children.
 Her parents are Christine Southee, who has Irish ancestry, and Naren Sami, a Fijian-Indian who has Telugu ancestry, who settled in New Zealand.
 Her parents separated when she was twelve.